 INTL BUS 3280 The Law of International Business Transactions: 3 semester hours

-Prerequisites: BUS AD 2900 or consent of the instructor.
-A study of the role and function of International Law and national laws in the regulation of international business transactions.
-The impact of various legal regimes on importexport transactions, foreign investments, and the operations of multinational enterprises will be included.
+Same as FINANCE 3583.
+Prerequisites: BUS AD 2900 or consent of instructor.
+This course studies of the role and function of International Law and national laws in the regulation of international business transactions.
+The impact of various legal regimes on import/export transactions, foreign investments, and the operations of multinational enterprises will be included.
 The role of national governments, supra-national governmental organizations, and non-governmental organizations in forming and administering the international legal environment will be studied.

 INTL BUS 3281 Business in China: 3 semester hours

-Prerequisites: A minimum campus GPA of 2.0; and junior standing.
+Same as FINANCE 3585.
+Prerequisites: A minimum campus GPA of 2.0 and junior standing.
 This course introduces students to the practices of doing business in China.
 Students will be introduced to the Chinese economic and business environment.
 Issues related to trade and foreign direct investment in China will be discussed.
 The course adopts an innovative approach, utilizing lectures, case analysis, projects, and student presentations.

-Prerequisite: A minimum of 2.0 campus GPA.
-In addition, MGMT 3600 and at least one of the following: MGMT 3611 or MGMT 3621 or enrollment in Honors College or consent of instructor.
+Prerequisite: MGMT 3600 and at least one of the following: MGMT 3611, MGMT 3621 or enrollment in the Honors College, a minimum 2.0 campus GPA or consent of instructor.
 A study of the international dimensions of organizational behavior and human resource management.
 The course provides an overview of the tools and skills that are necessary to understand and manage people in global organizations.
 Topics include motivation, leadership, communication, hiring, training, and compensation.

 INTL BUS 3283 International Business and Society: 3 semester hours